EklavyaAhuja/RiskCanvas/README.md

 cp .env.example .env
 ```

-Open `.env` and add your Gemini API key:
+Open `.env` and fill in your Gemini API key:

 ```env
 NEXT_PUBLIC_GEMINI_API_KEY=your_gemini_api_key_here
 ```

 > Get your free API key at [aistudio.google.com](https://aistudio.google.com/) → Create API Key

+The ExchangeRate and Fear & Greed endpoints are pre-filled in `.env.example` — no additional keys needed.

 ### 4. Run the Development Server